0030 to 0900 AT: Interplanetary Era

 A period of tremendous social, technological, industrial, and memetic transformation, the Interplanetary Era began with the great infotech, biotech, bionanotech, and space colonization advances of the 21st century Information Age.
 The period eventually culminated in an evolutionary wavecrest that carried a few representatives of Terragen mindkind, the superbrights and superturings, almost to the threshold of transapience.

-Meanwhile humanity expanded throughout the solar system, establishing polities and utopias in orbital habitats, on the Moon and Mars, and in the asteroid belt and beyond.
+Meanwhile humanity expanded throughout the solar system, establishing polities in orbital habitats, on the Moon and Mars, and in the asteroid belt and beyond to the moons and atmospheres of the gas giants.
 It was the new age of adventure, the High Frontier.
-Entrepreneurs, prospectors, visionaries, lunatics, rebels and outlaws, space-going megacorporations, terrestrial and orbital governments, and an abundance of superbright, parahuman, and post-human cultures, all contended for their piece of the vast resources that deep space held.
+Entrepreneurs, prospectors, visionaries, lunatics, rebels and outlaws, space-going megacorporations, terrestrial and orbital governments, and an abundance of superbright, parahuman, and post-human cultures all contended for their piece of the vast resources that deep space held.
 All the while technology kept spiraling upwards.
-Governments were unable to cope, and superbrights, ais, and posthumans manipulated the masses of human level minds beneath them.
-More threatening were the covert nanotech crises and wars that developed as more and more advanced technology fell into the hands of those lacking the moral responsibility to use it, culminating in the great Nanodisaster.
-The survivors of the swarms, and those technically able to cope, sheltered under shields of blue goo, or fled to the Oort cloud and established cultures and isolationist societies that would last for centuries, some becoming increasingly stratified and rigid, others undergoing astonishing flowerings, until civilization once again emerged in the form of a brave new federation of humanity and other Terragens.
+Governments were less and less able to cope with this diversity and complexity, and to make matters worse the superbrights humans and ais manipulated the masses of human-level minds beneath them.
+This culminated in great Technocalypse.
+The survivors of the swarms, and those technically able to cope, sheltered under shields of 'blue goo' high security technologies, or fled to remote regions.
+These new isolationist cultures and polities would last for centuries, some becoming increasingly stratified and rigid, others undergoing astonishing flowerings, until civilization once again emerged in the form of a brave new federation of humanity and other Terragens.

 - Ahuman (A-human) AIs, The - Text by Steve Bowers, M. Alan Kazlev